-The agreement to sell by auction or tender can only be signed by a member of the Board of Administration, unless the property is owned by a Trust.
+The agreement to sell by auction or tender can only be signed by a member of the BOA, unless the property is owned by a Trust.
 Then it must be signed in accordance with the Trust constitution.

 What happens when an Agreement for Sale and Purchase becomes unconditional?